yandexdataschool/Practical_DL/README.md

 # Announcements
+* 1.11 - Week6 lecture will occur on Wednesday, 2.11 at 18-00 at approximately the same room 400.
 * 26.10 - Preliminary poll on next lecture date: http://doodle.com/poll/cvew2rkn9u9x5ept .
 Please participate ASAP.
 * 24.10 - Checked up homeworks "so far".
 If you sent us any mail@homework before 4.20 24.10.16 and we haven't replied yet - PM us in slack or create github issue or just contact us IRL - we'll fix that.
 * 21.10 - There will be no classes on the 28.10;